Correcting Posture to Relieve Headaches and Neck Tension

 These are the muscles at the back of your neck, where the top of your neck attaches to your skull, or the occiput.
-When you handle these, take your finger, put it in your chin and tuck your chin.
+When you handle these, take your finger, put it on your chin and tuck your chin.
 Get your hand and gently pull your head forward with your chin tucked.
 You want to be careful when pulling your head forward.
 Don’t do it too abruptly or apply too much pressure.
-Those tiny little muscles on the base of your skull that are clumped down will get a nice stretch out.
+Those tiny little muscles on the base of your skull that are clumped down will get a nice stretch.

 Stretch the suboccipital muscles version 2